shahartal9999/rootkit/README.md

 # HideP Rootkit
-The Bla-rootkit is an a advance malware written in c that supposed to be installed on a server and hide himself via one of the normal protocol of the server.
+The HideP rootkit is an advance malware written in c that hide himself inside normal protocols (like http).

 ![alt text](https://i.imgur.com/hhFu38m.jpg)